wp-plugins/zemanta/readme.txt

 1. Zemanta sidebar when writing a new post about the movie Watchmen
 2. Post write page with Zemanta, some sample content and suggestions present.

+== Changelog ==

+= 0.6.3 =

+* Fixed bug with image downloader - problems with downloading images with whitespace in image name

+= 0.6.2 =

+* Speed up of widget loading (using Amazon CloudFront instead of Amazon S3)
+* readme.txt and INSTALL text review